 On July 28, 2011, the board of directors of the Company approved and adopted a shareholder rights plan agreement.
 The shareholder rights plan agreement was subsequently amended and restated on December 5, 2011 (as amended and restated, the "rights plan").
 The rights plan is designed to allow the board of directors of the Company and its shareholders sufficient time to consider fully any transaction involving the acquisition or proposed acquisition of 20% or more of the outstanding common shares of the Company.
 In particular, the rights plan allows the board of directors of the Company time to consider all alternatives to such a transaction and to ensure the fair treatment of shareholders should any such transaction be initiated.
 The rights plan was not adopted in response to any actual or anticipated transaction.
 One right has been issued with respect to each common share of Maple Leaf Foods issued and outstanding as of the close of business on July 27, 2011.
-Should an acquisition or proposed acquisition of 20% or more of the outstanding common shares of the Company occur or be announced, under certain circumstances each right would, upon exercise, entitle a rights holder, other than the acquiring person and related persons, to purchase common shares of Maple Leaf Foods at a 50% discount to the market price at the time.
+Should an acquisition or proposed acquisition of 20% or more of the outstanding common shares of the Company occur or be announced. under certain circumstances each right would, upon exercise, entitle a rights holder, other than the acquiring person and related persons, to purchase common shares of Maple Leaf Foods at a 50% discount to the market price at the time.
 The rights plan was approved by the shareholders of the Company at a special meeting held on December 14, 2011 and accepted by the TSX on December 21, 2011.
-The rights plan was reapproved by shareholders at the 2014 annual meeting and therefore remains in effect.
-As required, the rights plan must next be submitted to the 2017 annual meeting of shareholders for reconfirmation.
-The text of the rights plan is available on SEDAR at www.sedar.com.
+The rights plan was reapproved by shareholders at the 2014 annual meeting and therefore remains in effect until the close of the annual meeting of shareholders in 2017, unless it is reconfirmed at that meeting.